 Gingivitis is characterized by gum inflammation due to the accumulation of bacterial plaque on the teeth.
 It causes gum pain between the teeth, bleeding, swelling and redness.
 Gingivitis usually happens due to poor oral hygiene, but it can also be due to other factors such as cracked or broken teeth, changes in hormones, cancer, alcohol, stress, poor diet, or insufficient saliva production.

-What to do: It is important that to consult a dentist as soon as you notice symptoms of gingivitis so that treatment can be started immediately.
+How to relieve: It is important that to consult a dentist as soon as you notice symptoms of gingivitis so that treatment can be started immediately.
 Adequate measures can prevent the development of periodontitis.
 Typically, gingivitis is treated by performing a complete dental cleaning, although in some cases, antibiotics may be prescribed.

 Read about home remedies you can use to complement your dentist's treatment to help you get rid of gingivitis faster.